 The requirements for obtaining work visas are complex.
 For new work applications, the submission requirements include notarised and legalised copies of diplomas and home country criminal record checks, which can be very burdensome to obtain.
 Some steps must be carried out in advance by the employer in China, while others can only be carried out with PRC embassies or consulates overseas.
 Detailed advice should therefore be obtained from an experienced visa agent or one’s local HR department and tax advisors prior to coming to China for a first visit – especially if you intend to stay for an extended period, or be employed by a local enterprise.

 China's tax system is growing in sophistication and detail along with the rest of its institutional infrastructure.
 The laws are complex, fast changing and subject to varying interpretation.
 Professional tax advice should be sought at the planning stage of any contemplated transaction.

-Enterprise Income Tax Law: China's Enterprise Income Tax Law (EITL) came into force on 1 January 2008.
+China's Enterprise Income Tax Law (EITL) came into force on 1 January 2008.
 Unlike previous corporate income tax laws, the EITL applies equally to both FIEs and domestic enterprises.

 Features of the law include:

-Taxation of representative offices: although they are not permitted to earn income, ROs are nevertheless required to pay income tax on the basis that they ultimately generate economic value.
+Although they are not permitted to earn income, ROs are nevertheless required to pay income tax on the basis that they ultimately generate economic value.
 The taxation of ROs is generally based on a deemed profit method, with tax calculated as a percentage of RO operating costs.
 Under this method, the minimum deemed profit rate is 15% of operating costs.
 The standard 25% corporate income tax is payable on the amount of deemed profit, and no deductions are allowed.

 Deductions to reduce taxable income are generally not allowed in the withholding context.

-China has bilateral treaties for the avoidance of double taxation in place with many foreign jurisdictions, including arrangements with Hong Kong and Macao.
+China has bilateral treaties for the avoidance of double taxation (DTAs) in place with many foreign jurisdictions, including arrangements with Hong Kong and Macao.
 These may reduce withholding rates even further.
 Access to DTA tax benefits is now restricted to offshore companies that qualify as beneficial owner under PRC tax rules, meaning entities which have control over the profits or rights or assets generating the profits, and which have a bona fide business purpose and presence in the foreign jurisdiction.
 This means that it is no longer possible to enjoy favourable PRC tax treaty treatment merely by setting up a shell company in a foreign jurisdiction for that purpose.
 In addition, favourable tax treatment under DTAs is not granted automatically, but can only be enjoyed on application to the Chinese tax authorities.

-Permanent establishment: foreign companies that do not have a subsidiary company or RO in China may nevertheless be deemed to have a permanent establishment (PE) in China, and subject to PRC tax on income attributable to the PE.
+Foreign companies that do not have a subsidiary company or RO in China may nevertheless be deemed to have a permanent establishment (PE) in China, and subject to PRC tax on income attributable to the PE.
 The factors triggering a PE are generally spelled out in the DTA between China and the investor's home country.
 In general, under the DTAs, PE can be deemed to have been established by a foreign company where:

 If PE is deemed to be established, the foreign party must register the PE with the local tax authorities and file to pay taxes.
 Tax will generally be assessed on a deemed profit basis, calculated based on the expenses attributable to the PE.
 The deemed profit rate varies from 15% to 50% of expenses, depending on the activity involved.